A topic from the subject of Chemical Engineering in Chemistry.

 Distillation

-Distillation is a process that separates components based on their boiling points.
-It is used to separate liquids with different volatilities.
+Distillation separates components based on their boiling points.
+It's used to separate liquids with differing volatilities.

 Extraction

-Extraction is a process that separates components based on their solubility in different solvents.
-It is used to separate solids or liquids from liquids.
+Extraction separates components based on their solubility in different solvents.
+It's used to separate solids or liquids from liquids.

 Chromatography

-Chromatography is a process that separates components based on their different interactions with a stationary phase.
-It is used to separate a wide variety of compounds, including proteins, nucleic acids, and pharmaceuticals.
+Chromatography separates components based on their varying interactions with a stationary phase.
+It's used to separate a wide array of compounds, including proteins, nucleic acids, and pharmaceuticals.

 Membrane Separation

-Membrane separation is a process that separates components based on their size, shape, or charge.
-It is used to separate gases, liquids, and solids.
+Membrane separation utilizes size, shape, or charge differences to separate components.
+It's used for separating gases, liquids, and solids.

 Types of Experiments